-- CAUTION: Operate the Emergency Locator Transmitter (ELT) system only during the first five minutes of each hour.
+CAUTION: Operate the Emergency Locator Transmitter (ELT) system only during the first five minutes of each hour.
 If you must complete the functional test at a time other than the first five minutes of the hour, you must do the test with a direct connection to the ELT and a 30 dB attenuator.
-Refer to the FAA Advisory Circular 91-44A. - CAUTION: Do not operate the Emergency Locator Transmitter (ELT) for more than five seconds at a time.
+Refer to the FAA Advisory Circular AC-91-44A.

+CAUTION: Do not operate the Emergency Locator Transmitter (ELT) for more than five seconds at a time.
 Do not operate the ELT again for 15 seconds.
-The ELT will transmit a 406.028 MHz signal for 520 milliseconds approximately every 50 seconds.
-This transmission is an encoded digital message and is sent to a satellite as a distress signal. - A. ARTEX C406-N ELT. - (1) When an accident occurs, the ELT will start automatically and transmit a standard swept tone on the 121.5 and 243.0 MHz (emergency frequencies).
-The 121.5/243.0 MHz transmission will continue until the ELT battery has expired, which will be more than 50 hours.
-The 406.028 MHz transmitter is activated and will send a message to the satellite every 50 seconds for 520 milliseconds.
-The 406.028 MHz transmission will continue for 24 hours, then stop.
-During operation, the ELT will receive electrical power from the ELT battery pack only. - B. ELT Remote Switch. - (1) You also can start the ELT manually in the cockpit with the ELT remote switch.
-To manually start the ELT, put the ELT remote switch in the ON position.
-The red LED will flash twice each second when the remote switch is set in the ON position.
-You also can use the ELT remote switch to do a test of the ELT system (refer to ARTEX C406-N Emergency Locator Transmitter Troubleshooting).
+The ELT will transmit a 406.028 MHz signal after it is activated for approximately 50 seconds.
+This signal is identified as a distress signal.

+- A. Artex ME406 ELT. - (1) When an accident occurs, the ELT will activate automatically and transmit a standard swept tone on the 121.5 MHz (emergency frequency).
+The 121.5 MHz transmission will continue until the ELT battery has expired.
+The 406.028 MHz transmitter is activated and will send a message to the satellite every 50 seconds for 440 milliseconds.
+The 406.028 MHz transmission will continue for 24 hours and then stop.
+During operation, the ELT will receive electrical power from the ELT battery pack only. - B. ELT Remote Switch. - (1) The ELT can also be activated manually in the cockpit with the ELT remote switch.
+To manually activate the ELT, put the ELT remote switch in the ON position.
+The red LED will come on when the remote switch is set in the ON position.
+The ELT remote switch can also be used to do a test of the ELT system (refer to Artex ME406 Emergency Locator Transmitter - Troubleshooting).
 During typical operation, the ELT remote switch will be in the ARM position.